Sceptre/sceptre/docs/_source/docs/resolvers.rst

 ~~~~~~~~~~

 This resolver allows you to create a string using Python string format syntax.
 This functions as a
 great way to combine together a number of resolver outputs into a single string.
-This functions very
+This functions
 similarly to Cloudformation's ``!Sub`` intrinsic function.

 The argument to this resolver should be a two-element list: (1) Is the format string, using